UPDATE 13 September 2022: Courts remain an essential service and will remain open despite the presence of COVID-19 in the community.

 If you have received a jury service summons, you can check if you need to attend jury service on our website at: Check if you need to attend jury service.

-Courts of New Zealand - court protocols(external link)
+Specialist Courts and Tribunals have implemented their own operating protocols: Courts of New Zealand - Courts and Tribunals protocols(external link)

 In this section you can find information about the Ministry's response to COVID-19: